shaoxiaoyu/mta-lstm-pytorch/README.md

 This is a PyTorch implementation of the paper [Topic-to-Essay Generation with Neural Networks](http://ir.hit.edu.cn/~xcfeng/xiaocheng%20Feng's%20Homepage_files/final-topic-essay-generation.pdf) of IJCAI2018.

-The original implementation which was written in TensorFlow can be found [here](https://github.com/hit-computer/MTA-LSTM), but it's no longer maintained.
-Therefore I choose to use PyTorch, which is more straight forward than TensorFlow in my opinion, to re-implement the work.
+MTA-LSTM stands for Multi-Topic-Aware LSTM, ultilizing multi-topic coverage vector which learns the weight of each topic during the decoding process, and is sequentially updated.
+The original implementation written in TensorFlow can be found [here](https://github.com/hit-computer/MTA-LSTM), but it's out-of-date and is no longer maintained.
+Therefore I decided to use PyTorch, which is easier and more straight forward than TensorFlow in my opinion, to reimplement the paper.

 ## Dataset